 After a hierarchy level node has been created administrators, courses, organizations, and users can be added to it.

 How to Delete and Edit Nodes

 - Navigate to the hierarchy level node you want to delete or edit.

-- Open the node's menu, and select Delete or Edit.
+- Access the node's contextual menu, and select Delete or Edit.